|

 second artwork was probably made when I was in my twenties.
 The logo is

-sandblasted black-on-white flash glass; a thin layer of black glass on
+sandblasted black-on-white flash glass; a thin layer of black glass

-sandblasted away, revealing the white layer underneath.
+sandblasted away and revealing the white layer underneath.

 This